pggh/SwissTopoOfflineCreator/README.md

    `SwissTopoOfflineCreator download map\swissimage_25000.map map\pixelkarte_25000.map`

 8. Export the maps (or a sub-area of them) using:\
-   `SwissTopoOfflineCreator extract_orux map\pixelkarte_25000.map`\
+   `SwissTopoOfflineCreator export_orux map\pixelkarte_25000.map`\
-   (The virus scanner on your machine might slow down the extract by an order of magnitude)
+   (The virus scanner on your machine might slow down the export by an order of magnitude)

 ## Installing on OruxMaps

 Copy the created directories (not just the files) into the oruxmaps/mapfiles directory on your device.
-Restart OruxMaps
+Restart OruxMaps.

 ## Installing on Locus